 Hard money loans are funded by private businesses or individuals.
 They tend to have higher interest rates, more fees, and shorter terms.
 It works best for properties that need extensive rehabbing.
 But if you know the property’s value will drastically increase once the renovations are complete, it can be worth it.

 Hire a Property Manager

 I pay a property management company to manage all three of my properties.
-You can hire a management company so that you don't need to worry about tenants, collecting rent, evictions, scheduling contractors, and other related issues.
+You can hire a management company without worrying about tenants, collecting rent, evictions, scheduling contractors, and other related issues.

-Hiring a manager to take care of this allows you to be hands-off and oversee all your properties without expending much time.
-Of course, if you're wondering how much profit should you make on a rental property, hiring a property manager will cut in to some of your earnings.
+Hiring a manager to take care of this allows you to be hands-off and oversee all your properties without spending much time.
+Of course, if you’re wondering how much profit you should make on a rental property, hiring a property manager will cut into some of your earnings.